inikulin/ineed/README.md

 ```

 `ineed` doesn't build and traverse DOM-tree, it operates on sequence of HTML tokens instead.
 Whole processing is done in  [one-pass](http://en.wikipedia.org/wiki/One-pass_algorithm), therefore, **it's blazing fast**!
-Token stream is produced by [parse5](https://github.com/inikulin/parse5) which parses HTML exactly the same way modern browsers do.
+The token stream is produced by [parse5](https://github.com/inikulin/parse5) which parses HTML exactly the same way modern browsers do.

 `ineed` provides built-in collectors and reprocessors that covers a wide variety of common use cases.
 However, if you feel that something is missing, then you can easily extend it with [custom plugins](#custom-plugins).